mani-nesan/mani-nesan/README.md

 Welcome to my GitHub profile!
 I am a Software Engineer who is currently based in Singapore.

-## About Me

-Experienced Software Engineer with 8 years of demonstrated history working in the computer software industry, specializing in Full Stack Web and Mobile application end-to-end development.
+With 8 years of demonstrated history working in the computer software industry, specializing in Full Stack Web and Mobile application end-to-end development.
 A polyglot programmer proficient in multiple languages and technologies, with deep expertise in AWS cloud services and building scalable, reliable cloud applications.

-## Skills and Technologies

-- **Programming Languages**: JavaScript/TypeScript, Java, Python, Dart, PL/SQL
-- **Full-Stack Application Development**: Spring Boot, Django, Angular, Svelte, React, Flutter, TailwindCSS
-- **Source Control Management (SCM)**: Git, Maven, Gradle, GitHub, GitLab
-- **Tools**: VS Code, IntelliJ, Postman, Figma, Draw.io, Android Studio, Github Copilot
-- **Continuous Delivery & Integration**: GitHub Actions, GitLab CI/CD, Jenkins, SonarQube, AppStore, PlayStore
-- **Containerization & Orchestration**: Docker, AWS ECR & ECS, Kubernetes
-- **Infrastructure as Code (IaC)**: AWS CloudFormation, AWS CDK, Firebase CLI
-- **Databases**: PostgreSQL, Oracle, MySQL, DynamoDB, Firestore, GraphQL
-- **Cloud Platforms**: AWS, Firebase, Google Cloud
-- **Data Engineering & Pipelines**:  Nextflow, ETL

 ## Achievements and Certifications